Artanidos/DevAndroidPythonBook/parts/partiii.md

 ```

 Another nice trick is the use of an SVG (scalable vector graphic) image as an icon.
-For this trick we are opening an svg image, replace a specific color with the actual hilite color and then we are creating a pixmap from the svg to use a icon.
+For this trick we are opening an svg image, replacing a specific color with the actual hilite color and then we are creating a pixmap from the svg to use a icon.
 I have created the svg icon using InkScape.
 There I have set the color to #ff00ff and in the createIcon method I just replace this color string with the hilite color name.
 Just to be clear.
 SVG is a xml based image so we can edit the colors as text.
 ```python
 data.replace("#ff00ff", hilite_color)
 ```